katcipis/sophia/essays/learning-go.md

 Since go even provide libraries to help you parse Go code there is a lot of cool third party static analysis tools (more on that later).

+In my opinion Go hits a very nice spot of having batteries included but not too much batteries :-), and the batteries are really small, and cool, and gives you control and the choices on how to use them instead of trying to force you to work on the way they want.

 ### Static Typing with Interfaces